ktorio/ktor-documentation/topics/auto/servers/features/authentication/basic.md

 }
 ```

-The idea here is that you are not storing the actual password but a hash, so even if your data source is leaked,
+>The idea here is that you are not storing the actual password but a hash, so even if your data source is leaked,
-the passwords are not directly compromised.
+>the passwords are not directly compromised.
 Though keep in mind that when using poor passwords and weak hashing algorithms
-it is possible to do brute-force attacks.
+>it is possible to do brute-force attacks.
 You can append (instead of prepend) long salt values and do multiple hash
-stages or do key derivate functions to increase security and make brute-force attacks non-viable.
+>stages or do key derivate functions to increase security and make brute-force attacks non-viable.
-You can also enforce or encourage strong passwords when creating users.
+>You can also enforce or encourage strong passwords when creating users.
-{ .security.note}
+>
+{type="note"}